opengisch/QgisModelBaker-docs/en/user-guide.rst

 |generate|

 **1. Generation Mode**
-Project Generator is able to generate QGIS projects from both Interlis models or PostgreSQL/PostGIS existing schemas.
+Model Baker is able to generate QGIS projects from both Interlis models or PostgreSQL/PostGIS existing schemas.
 You should start using this list to choose what mode you want the plugin to work on.

-If you choose `Interlis` Project Generator employs ili2pg under the hood to convert your (conceptual) Interlis models into phisical ones stored in PostgreSQL/PostGIS.
-As long as you have Internet access when you first run the plugin, you shouldn't care about installing ili2pg, since Project Generator will download it and place it in a plugin's subfolder.
+If you choose `Interlis` Model Baker employs ili2pg under the hood to convert your (conceptual) Interlis models into phisical ones stored in PostgreSQL/PostGIS.
+As long as you have Internet access when you first run the plugin, you shouldn't care about installing ili2pg, since Model Baker will download it and place it in a plugin's subfolder.

-If, on the contrary, you choose `PostGIS`, Project Generator uses a PostgreSQL/PostGIS schema to generate your QGIS project.
+If, on the contrary, you choose `PostGIS`, Model Baker uses a PostgreSQL/PostGIS schema to generate your QGIS project.
 This option allows you to reconstruct a QGIS project from Interlis models, even if they were already converted into phisical models.
-Note that you could eventually use the plugin for generating QGIS projects from your PostgreSQL/PostGIS schemas, even if they are not related to Interlis in any way, however, Project Generator exploits Interlis expresiveness and we suggest you to use it with Interlis-based models.
+Note that you could eventually use the plugin for generating QGIS projects from your PostgreSQL/PostGIS schemas, even if they are not related to Interlis in any way, however, Model Baker exploits Interlis expresiveness and we suggest you to use it with Interlis-based models.

 **2. Interlis Model (only for Interlis mode)**